Ultraviolet (TV serial): Supporting characters

+A journalist whom Kirsty enlists to help find Michael after the latter disappears.
+He later becomes a vampire and entangles Kirsty in his plan to get to Michael and Section V.

 Style and themes

 The show attempted a modern and scientific approach to vampires.
 It eschewed much of the supernatural elements of vampire lore.
 The word "vampire" is never spoken in the show.
 The formal term for the antagonists is "Code Fives", derived from the Roman numeral for five, V, which is also the first letter in "vampire".
 A slang term used is "leeches".
-The clandestine vampire-hunting squad uses overwhelming numbers and modern "state-of-the-art" versions of traditional anti-vampire weapons: carbon bullets instead of wooden stakes; gas grenades with concentrated allicin, a compound derived from garlic; and video cameras as sights on firearms since vampires are invisible to electronic devices.
+The clandestine vampire-hunting squad uses overwhelming numbers and modern "state-of-the-art" versions of traditional anti-vampire weapons: carbon bullets instead of wooden stakes; gas grenades with concentrated allicin, a compound derived from garlic; and video cameras as sights on firearms since vampires are as invisible to electronic devices as mirrors.

 A prominent theme in the show is the emotional and social toll that the main characters' knowledge causes them.
 After joining the squad, Michael feels he must distance himself from his former friends in order to protect them.
 Angie March comments at one point that she's "getting a reputation as an anti-social parent" because she won't let her daughter attend social functions after dark.
 Vaughn Rice is in love with Angie, but cannot bring himself to tell her due to the stress of their job.
 At several points in the show, both Michael and a captured vampire question whether the team's methods are justified.